LEQO-Framework/leqo-backend/scripts/README.md

 - `compile_request.json` – small sanity check with a custom implementation.
 - `encode_value_basis_request.json` – uses the basis encoder with a 3-bit integer input and measures the resulting register.
+- `encode_value_angle_request.json` – uses the angle encoder with a floating-point literal and measures the encoded qubit.

 #### `result`